 Step 3 - Create an emulsion with the cream and chocolate.

-- Pour the bag of AMERICAN HERITAGE Chocolate into the bowl of a food processor.
+- Pour the chocolate Chocolate into the bowl of a food processor.

 - Hold a fine-mesh strainer over the bowl of chocolate and pour the hot cream through it to remove the orange peel.